patwong92/wong-patrick-IS24-full-stack-competition-req97073/README.md

 ## Client Webpage Routes

 The url of the application is http://localhost:4200.
-This will be available once the docker compose instance is activated.
-See instructions on how to do that.
+This will be available once the Docker Compose has been started.

 -   `/`
     -   Homepage of the application.
-It shows all the products and contains a search bar to find specific developers or scrum masters
+It shows all products fetched from the microservice and contains a search bar to find specific developers or scrum masters
 -   `/add-product`
     -   A form to fill out to add a product to the product catalog
 -   `/edit-product/:id`
     -   A form to edit specific fields of a product
-    -   This route is only available if the users clicks on the edit icon of the product from the product list in the / path
+    -   This route is only available if the users clicks on the edit icon of the product from the product list in the / path.
+Refreshing this route will be redirected to the home page.

 ## API Routes